petrdavidlanca/petrdavidlanca/README.md

 - 👋 Hi, I’m @petrdavidlanca
 - 👀 I’m interested in taking your job
 - 📫 How to reach me: don't
-- ⚡ Fun fact: No problem!
-Here's the information about the Mercedes CLR GTR: